 However, like homeowners, you most likely do not fret over your garage.
 It is often taken for granted during the renovation because you mainly use it for storing your vehicle and other home items that you do not need.

 But remember, your garage is an outdoor extension of your livable space, so strive hard not to leave it dirty.
 By sprucing up the walls, your garage will look more inviting.
 Besides, nicer looking walls will inspire you to keep the whole garage neat.
 It can even serve as your mini workshop.

 Feeling ready for a DIY right now?
 Well, you have come to the right place.
-Find out more about the best paint for garage walls below, including other nifty tips and tricks for keeping your garage organized all year long.
+Find out more about the best paint for garage walls from the experts at Coastal Garage Doors below, including other nifty tips and tricks for keeping your garage organized all year long.

 The Best Types of Paint Suited for Garage Walls

 If you have never done something like this, you will be happy to know that your garage walls are forgiving.
 In fact, they happen to be the best first project for newbies.
 However, if you truly don’t feel confident, a garage door specialist can certainly help you select the paint, especially if you want it to match the design of your existing garage door.

 In the olden days, white oil-based paint was the industry standard for garage walls, even if they take longer to dry.
 They also have a strong odor, which can trigger allergies and asthma for some people.
 On top of that, you will need a paint thinner to thin this out for easy application.